1. Stitching mode: Pano, Many Me, 50/50, and Tiny Planet

 2. Clear zone: Many Me and 50/50

 The clear zone on the screen indicates where the photos will be stitched together.
 Make sure to keep out of the clear zone marked on the edges of the screen.
-When you use the front camera you can see clear zone.
+You can see the clear zone when using the front camera.

 3. Burst mode

-Take a phone, while being in the air by using Burst Mode.
-With Burst On, Pivo will take 5 or 10 pictures for each shot and let you select the best one.
-Please note that since Pivo is taking many pictures at the same time, the overall quality will not be as high as a with Burst Off.
+Take a photo, while being in the air by using Burst mode.
+With Burst turned on, Pivo will take 5 or 10 pictures for each shot and let you select the best one.
+Please note that since Pivo is taking many pictures at the same time, the overall quality will not be as good as it is with Burst mode off.

 5. Manual Mode

-If you choose Manual mode, using it with the remote control will allow you to have enough time to get ready/change your outfit and strike a great pose.
-You can also use it to avoid having people in the picture.
+If you choose Manual mode in some of the Quick Create Modes, using it with the Remote Control will allow you to have enough time to get ready/change your outfit and strike a great pose.
+You can also manually rotate to Pod to adjust the angle and avoid having other people in the picture.

 6. Time Lapse